STUDENT/PARENT HANDBOOK -

 Official transcripts should be requested from the registrar’s office or at www.excelacademy.education/transcript-requests at least two weeks prior to deadlines.

 Courses in which grades of a D/F are earned may be repeated.
 The highest grade will be used in the GPA calculation.
-UC only allows a course to be repeated one time for grade replacement.

 The 4 – 1 grading scale that Excel implements will give parents a clear understanding of student performance and progress.